prc992/SNAP/README.md

 - You can specify which **enrichment mark** should be calculated using the `--enrichment_mark` parameter.

 ### Enrichment Marks
-By default, the SNAP pipeline supports the following enrichment marks:
+By default, the SNAPIE pipeline supports the following enrichment marks:
 - **H3K4me3**
 - **H3K27ac**
 - **MeDIP**